 These tropical fish profiles of Lake Tanganyika cichlids aim to help you work out the type of fish which are most compatible with each other as well as hints and tips on breeding them successfully.

-Like Lake Malawi and Lake Tanganyika, Lake Victoria is based in the great African Rift Valley in South Africa.
+Like Lake Malawi and Lake Tanganyika, Lake Victoria is based in the great African Rift Valley in Africa.
 With a surface area of 68,800 square kilometres (26,600 sq mi), Lake Victoria is Africa’s largest lake by area, and it is the largest tropical lake in the world.
 Lake Victoria is the world’s 2nd largest freshwater lake by surface area.

 There is a great range of extremely colourful cichlids from Lake Victoria and are often kept with Lake Malawi or Lake Tanganyika cichlids due to the environment required to keep them being the same.
 These Lake Victoria Cichlid Tropical Fish Profiles will give you a guide on how to best keep the cichlids including the best fish tank set up, compatible tank mates as well as how to breed them in the home aquarium.

 Although when most people refer to African cichlids they will normally come from the rift valley lakes, primarily Lake Malawi, Lake Tanganyika and Lake Victoria.
 There are also varieties of cichlids from other parts of Africa which are not native to the main rift valley lakes and are often mistaken as being native to South America.

 Fish profiles of African non-rift cichlids are covered here to ensure you can make the right choice of fish to keep and ensure they have the best environment to live in the home aquarium.